ubc-library-rc/intro-TEI/index.md

 title: Outline
 nav_order: 1
 ---
-:heavy_exclamation_mark: This workshop is in development and not yet complete. :heavy_exclamation_mark:
+This workshop is in development and not yet complete.
+{: .warn}
 # Introduction to the Text Encoding Initiative (TEI)
 Are you interested in computational methods in the humanities?
 Do you want to know more about Text Encoding Initiative (TEI) XML?
 This is a workshop for those interested in getting started with TEI.
 By diving into examples of projects and through introductory hands-on activities, we will explore several use cases of text encoding as well as the skills necessary to embark on text encoding projects.